Piour/cozy-feeds/README.md

 # To do ...

 * add filter for links
-* add import function
-* note : v1.0 is far from being a good version
 * code review (a lot of cleaning is needed)
 * bug : needs to load feed 2 times before to get updated title : still ?
 * bug : first display of a feed cant be deleted : still ?
-* to know : some feeds change link params at everyupdate
+* bug : first display of a feed with redirection fails
 * to finish : store parsed links into db, in order to manage old/new/read feeds in a simplier way
+* pb : too many counter reload implies couchdb size to grow
 * was looking for atom link in "id", changed it to link ?? need to check why

-* pb : too many counter reload implies couchdb size to grow
+* to know : some feeds change link params at everyupdate

+* note : v1.0 is far from being a good version
+* note : i've been lazy doing it well so there is no "tag" model
+* note : i wanted to see how client would deal with feed parsing

 # Changelog

+* v1.1.2
+  * can import opml files and feeds from a firefox export of bookmarks file
 * v1.1.1
   * add new elements counters
 * v1.1